GO Transit rail services: Stouffville to Uxbridge

 Rail beyond Stouffville to Uxbridge was previously owned by the York–Durham Heritage Railway (YDHR).
-After the YDHR went bankrupt in January of 2024, Uxbridge considered extending rail operations.
+After the YDHR went bankrupt in January 2024, Uxbridge considered extending rail operations.
 Uxbridge decided in December 2024 that the liability and obligations were not worth the cost, and decided to reject a Stouffville extension to Uxbridge.

 Future improvements

 Two-way all day service on the Milton line

-The Milton line is owned and operated by Canadian Pacific Kansas City which has restricted the number of passenger trains, only allowing for one-way service.
+The Milton line corridor is owned and operated by Canadian Pacific Kansas City which has restricted the number of passenger trains, only allowing for one-way service.
 In 2024, the Ontario government under Doug Ford called on the federal government to share the cost of construction for two-way all day service on the Milton line.
 The project would involve a complete separation from CPKC's tracks by building dedicated GO Transit tracks along the rail corridor, and is estimated to be at $6 billion dollars.
 No timeline has been provided, construction has not yet started, and seems to have been supplanted by the "GO 2.0" project to build the Missing Link.

 A long-proposed solution to allow access for passenger trains on the Midtown line is a re-routing of CPKC freight traffic known as the "Missing Link".
 The Missing Link would extend the Halton subdivision along Highway 407 and link back up with the Midtown corridor between Lisgar GO Station and Milton GO Station.
 This would free up the Midtown corridor and the Milton line for passenger rail.
 In 2015, Mississauga attempted a feasibility study for the Missing Link, but did not go forward with constructing it.
 The Missing Link is considered an ambitious project, requiring negotiations to make CPKC and CN share the Halton and York subdivision (both of which are currently owned by CN).
 In 2024, the Progressive Conservative Party announced plans to build the Missing Link to free up both the Milton and Kitchener line.